What Are Whales Doing With Costco Wholesale

 What The Experts Say On Costco Wholesale:

-- Citigroup has decided to maintain their Neutral rating on Costco Wholesale, which currently sits at a price target of $540.
+- Telsey Advisory Group has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $600.

 - Raymond James has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $565.

-- Morgan Stanley has decided to maintain their Overweight rating on Costco Wholesale, which currently sits at a price target of $560.
+- MKM Partners has decided to maintain their Neutral rating on Costco Wholesale, which currently sits at a price target of $498.

-- Wells Fargo has decided to maintain their Overweight rating on Costco Wholesale, which currently sits at a price target of $600.
+- Oppenheimer has decided to maintain their Outperform rating on Costco Wholesale, which currently sits at a price target of $580.

 Options are a riskier asset compared to just trading the stock, but they have higher profit potential.
 Serious options traders manage this risk by educating themselves daily, scaling in and out of trades, following more than one indicator, and following the markets closely.